Optare Tempo: Tempo SR

 In October 2011, a restyled version was launched as the Tempo SR, borrowing from the Solo's naming convention.
-The Tempo SR came in three different lengths: 10.6, 11.3 and 12.0 metres and incorporated a Mercedes-Benz OM906L six-cylinder 210 kW (282 bhp) SCR engine, which continued to be housed on a removable cradle alongside the transmission (the MAN engine option being dropped).
-A notable reversal on the original design, ZF's 6HP500* six-speed transmission could be specified as an alternative to the now standard Allison T310R gearbox – both of which feature integral retarders.
+The Tempo SR came in three different lengths: 10.6, 11.3 and 12.0 metres and incorporated a Mercedes-Benz OM906LA six-cylinder 210 kW (282 bhp) SCR engine, which continued to be housed on a removable cradle alongside the transmission (the MAN engine option being dropped).
+A notable reversal on the original design, ZF's 6HP500 six-speed transmission could be specified as an alternative to the now standard Allison T310R gearbox – both of which feature integral retarders.

 Trentbarton, then having a long and close relationship with Optare, sparked the facelift of the Tempo to be "fundamentally different to anything else on the market".
 Between Trentbarton, transport design and branding agency Best Impressions (led by Ray Stenning) and Optare -featuring suggestions and ideas from Nottingham-area bus users- the Tempo SR was born.

 The finalised bus was unveiled at Coach & Bus Live 2011, and marketed as "the new bus for Nottingham".
 Indeed, the vehicle exhibited wasn't a prototype or demonstrator but a to-spec, fully 'i4' liveried fleet member for Trent Barton.
-Stenning reflected that the design "has a natural flow and every line [had] a purpose" and it wasn't "tarting it up for the sake of it".
+Stenning reflected that the design "has a natural flow and every line has a purpose" and it wasn't "tarting it up for the sake of it".
 The design reportedly drew on inspiration from Stenning's 'design heroes' Raymond Loewy and Pininfarina, with close attention paid to details.
 Trentbarton would take delivery of thirteen examples between May and July 2012.

 Despite Trentbarton proclaiming their redesign was "taking the transport industry by storm", the vehicle proved divisive.
-For instance, although the same framework underneath, and constructed using the same methods, (even sharing concurrent chassis numbers with the original) operators contracted by the Welsh government continued to order the original Tempo even though the SR facelift had been out for over a year (albeit an order for a discontinued size, 12.60 meters).
+For instance, although the same framework underneath, and constructed using the same methods, (even sharing concurrent chassis numbers with the original) operators contracted by the Welsh government continued to order the original Tempo even though the SR facelift had been out for over a year (albeit an order for a discontinued size, 12.60 metres).
 Following poor sales, the Tempo SR has now been replaced in the UK market by longer variants of the Optare MetroCity.
 However, Manchester Airport took delivery of a further four Tempo SRs in May 2017 for use on airport car park shuttle bus operations; these buses came from an order intended for an Australian operator, which was cancelled.
-As of October 2018, Trent Barton has replaced all Tempo SRs with Alexander Dennis Enviro200 MMCs, which is now operating the i4 service.
+As of October 2018, Trent Barton has replaced all Tempo SRs with Alexander Dennis Enviro200 MMCs, which now operate the i4 service.

+Tempo SRs built for Oceania can also be optioned with an 8.9 litre Cummins ISL euro V engine.

 As of early 2019, municipal bus operator Ipswich Buses have purchased all 13 ex Trent Barton Optare Tempo SRs.